 In \S\ref{sect--colored.collections}--\ref{sect--enveloping.operad}, let $\C$ be a closed symmetric monoidal category.
-In this section we give a very brief overview of $W$-colored (symmetric) operads and colored modules over them (e.g., algebras over operads).
-The reader can consult Gambino and Joyal~\cite{GambinoJoyal} for more details.
+In this section, we give a very brief overview of $W$-colored (symmetric) operads and colored modules over them (e.g., algebras over operads).
+The reader can consult Gambino and Joyal~\cite{GambinoJoyal:Operads} for more details.
 Constructions in this section involve a set~$W$, whose elements are called {\it colors}.
 The reader may assume that $W$ has exactly one element, which yields ordinary operads.

 $W$-colored symmetric operads in~$\C$ are defined as monoids in a certain monoidal category~$(\sColl_W(\C),\circ)$ and $V$-colored modules over a given $W$-colored (symmetric) operad~$O$ are defined as left modules over~$O$ in the category~$(\sColl_{V,W}(\C),\circ)$, which itself is a left module over the monoidal category~$(\sColl_W(\C),\circ)$.
 The idea behind~$(\sColl_W(\C),\circ)$ is that an object in~$\sColl_W(\C)$ encodes all possible operations, whereas the monoid structure encodes the composition of operations.
 Operations have a multisource, consisting of a finite family of colors, and a target, which is a single color.
 Furthermore, for any operation we can permute elements in its source and obtain another operation.
 Operations with a fixed multisource and target form an object of~$\sColl_W(\C)$.
 Likewise, an object in~$\sColl_{V,W}(\C)$ encodes operands that can be acted upon from the left by operations in a $W$-colored operad and the left module structure encodes these actions.
 The operands are encoded by a $V$-valued multisource and a target in~$W$.
-Thus the data of all operations can be encoded as a $\C$-valued presheaf on a certain groupoid~$\sSeq_W$ or~$\sSeq_{V,W}$, which we define first.
+Thus, the data of all operations can be encoded as a $\C$-valued presheaf on a certain groupoid~$\sSeq_W$ or~$\sSeq_{V,W}$, which we define first.

 We simultaneously treat symmetric and nonsymmetric $W$-colored operads with values in a symmetric monoidal category~$\C$, indicating the modifications necessary for the symmetric case in parentheses.
-I.e., we write $\ssOper$ to mean either $\sOper$ (symmetric operads) or $\nsOper$ (nonsymmetric operads) etc.
+That is, we write $\ssOper$ to mean either $\sOper$ (symmetric operads) or $\nsOper$ (nonsymmetric operads) and likewise for other notations.

 \defi Given two sets~$V$, $W$, define the groupoid of \emph{(symmetric) $V,W$-sequences} as